Solar-Helix-Independent-Transport/allianceauth-wiki-js/README.md

 --- | --- | ---
 WIKIJS_API_KEY | "" | your global API key from the wiki admin section
 WIKIJS_URL | "" | You Wiki's base URL
+WIKIJS_AADISCORDBOT_INTEGRATION | True | Enables an AADiscordbot cog with the ability to search the wiki

 ## FAQ
 * I lost admin when i registered my admin user.